issuran/LogWorktime/README.md

-# LogWorktime
+# Log Worktime
 Simple app to log daily worktime

 # What is it?

-LogWorktime is a basic app, where I gonna develop from scratch to log my daily worktime.
+Log Worktime is a basic app, where I gonna develop from scratch to log my daily worktime.

 # The Road So Far
 Log Work Time v.0.7